miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

  - Deny the guest request to suspend the VM.
 See ARM DEN0022D.b 5.19.2 "Caller responsibilities" for possible return values.

-Hibernation using the PSCI SYSTEM_OFF2 call is enabled when PSCI v1.3 is enabled.
-If a guest invokes the PSCI SYSTEM_OFF2 function, KVM will exit to userspace with the KVM_SYSTEM_EVENT_SHUTDOWN event type and with data[0] set to KVM_SYSTEM_EVENT_SHUTDOWN_FLAG_PSCI_OFF2.
-The only supported hibernate type for the SYSTEM_OFF2 function is HIBERNATE_OFF.

 ::